 - Past performance as evidenced by the recommendations, auditions, and/or interviews

-The recipient will be expected to maintain a 2.3 overall grade index at the university and the recipient will be expected to perform in his specialty area of theatre with each of the academic year’s university theatre productions during the tenure of the scholarship, contributing excellent work.
+The recipient will be expected to maintain a 2.3 overall GPA at the university and the recipient will be expected to participate in each of the university theatre productions during the semester(s) the scholarship covers.

-Appointments for scholarship auditions may be made by calling (812) 888-4256 or emailing firstname.lastname@example.org
+Appointments for scholarship auditions may be made by contacting Kendra Clauser (812) 888-4146 or firstname.lastname@example.org.